Through methodical, data-driven analysis of your tournament results, you can quickly break through chess plateaus

 When I was 16, I went on a hiatus from competitive chess.
 Although I would occasionally play in tournaments for fun and out of habit, I stopped actively training and sure enough plunged in the rankings.
 But by early 2012, I had grown frustrated with losing and was ready to come back.
+I was ready to return to rapid chess improvement.
 I spent all of January studying and playing training games, and I registered for a four round tournament in early February.

 As is typical in Swiss paired tournaments, the first round was heavily mismatched, and I quickly dispatched a lower rated opponent.
 In the second round, I played black against a strong opponent.
 My opponent played an offbeat opening that gave me a nice, nearly winning advantage, which I promptly threw away.
 I had to settle for a hard fought draw.